gradio-app/gradio/guides/08_gradio-clients-and-lite/02_getting-started-with-the-js-client.md

-# Getting Started with the Gradio JavaScript client
+# Getting Started with the Gradio JavaScript Client

 Tags: CLIENT, API, SPACES

-The Gradio JavaScript client makes it very easy to use any Gradio app as an API.
+The Gradio JavaScript Client makes it very easy to use any Gradio app as an API.
 As an example, consider this [Hugging Face Space that transcribes audio files](https://huggingface.co/spaces/abidlabs/whisper) that are recorded from the microphone.

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/gradio-guides/whisper-screenshot.jpg)